 Of course Mt.
 Fuji is one of most popular destination for the tourists.
 We have several choices to enjoy Mt.
 Fuji.
 Let’s see how much you can use Japan Rail Pass to get Mt.
 Fuji.
 Continue reading →

-If you want to save the time and save your money to stay hotel, overnight transfer is the perfect solution.
-Especially most of travellers transfer among three major cities, Tokyo, Kyoto and Osaka.
-We have several ways to take overnight transfer among these cities by Japan Rail Pass.
-Let’s see how we can transfer.
+If you want to save the time and save your money to stay hotel, overnight transfer is considerable.
+Many travelers move among Tokyo, Kyoto and Osaka.
+We have a few ways to take overnight transfer among these cities by Japan Rail Pass too.
+I would like to tell about it in this post.
+Continue reading →

 Haneda airport is connected with downtown Tokyo by Tokyo Monorail, Keihin Kyuko Railway (a.k.a.
 Keikyu railway) and Airport Limousine bus.
 In this post, I will explain about the access between airport and downtown Tokyo.
 And also I will mention some deals for airport access.
 Continue reading →